-4.45-SMART CORE CURRICULUM AND GRADUATION REQUIREMENTS FOR THE CLASSES OF 2020
+4.45-SMART CORE CURRICULUM AND GRADUATION REQUIREMENTS FOR THE CLASSES OF 2018, 2019, AND 2020

 All students are required to participate in the Smart Core curriculum unless their parents or guardians, or the students if they are eighteen (18) years of age or older, sign a Smart Core Waiver Form to not participate.
-While Smart Core is the default option, a Smart Core Information Sheet and a Smart Core Waiver Form will be sent home with students prior to their enrolling in seventh (7th) grade, or when a seventh (7th) through twelfth (12th) grade student enrolls in the district for the first time and there is not a signed waiver form in the student's permanent record.
-This policy is to be included in student handbooks for grades six (6) through - twelve (12) and both students and parents must sign an acknowledgement they have received the policy.
-Those students not participating in the Smart Core curriculum will be required to fulfill the Core curriculum or the Alternate Pathway to Graduation when required by their IEP to be eligible for graduation.
-Counseling by trained personnel shall be available to students and their parents or legal guardians prior to the deadline for them to sign and return the waiver form.
+While Smart Core is the default option, both a Smart Core Informed Consent Form and a Smart Core Waiver Form will be sent home with students prior to their enrolling in seventh (7th) grade, or when a seventh (7th) through twelfth (12th) grade student enrolls in the district for the first time and there is not a signed form in the student's permanent record.
+Parents must sign one of the forms and return it to the school so it can be placed in the student's permanent record.1 This policy is to be included in student handbooks for grades six (6) through - (12) and both students and parents must sign an acknowledgement they have received the policy.
+Those students not participating in the Smart Core curriculum will be required to fulfill the Core curriculum or the requirements of their IEP (when applicable) to be eligible for graduation.
+Counseling by trained personnel shall be available to students and their parents or legal guardians prior to the time they are required to sign the consent forms.

 While there are similarities between the two curriculums, following the Core curriculum may not qualify students for some scholarships and admission to certain colleges could be jeopardized.
-Students initially choosing the Core curriculum may subsequently change to the Smart Core curriculum providing they would be able to complete the required course of study by the end of their senior year.
-Students wishing to change their choice of curriculums must consult with their counselor to determine the feasibility of changing paths.
+Students initially choosing the Core curriculum may subsequently change to the Smart Core curriculum providing they would be able to complete the required course of study by the end of their senior year.2 Students wishing to change their choice of curriculums must consult with their counselor to determine the feasibility of changing paths.

-This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents as part of the annual school district support plan development process to determine if changes need to be made to better serve the needs of the district's students.
+This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents at least every other year3 to determine if changes need to be made to better serve the needs of the district's students.
 The superintendent, or his/her designee, shall select the composition of the review panel.

 Sufficient information relating to Smart Core and the district's graduation requirements shall be communicated to parents and students to ensure their informed understanding of each.
-This may be accomplished through any or all of the following means:
+This may be accomplished through any or all of the following means:4

-- Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter;

-- Discussions held by the school's counselors with students and their parents; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.
+- Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; - Discussions held by the school's counselors with students and their parents; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.

 Administrators, or their designees, shall train newly hired employees, required to be licensed as a condition of their employment, regarding this policy.
-The district's annual professional development shall include the training required by this paragraph.
+The district's annual professional development shall include the training required by this paragraph.5

-To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children for all students who meet the definition of "eligible child" in Policy 4.2-- ENTRANCE REQUIREMENTS including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.
+To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children for all students who meet the definition of "eligible child" in Policy 4.2-- ENTRANCE REQUIREMENTS.